JordanLewisPhelan/AI-Games/AIGames Assignment Notes/Game Layout & Description.md

 Players start with 0 placed pieces - each turn they are permitted to place one new piece until all 5 are placed.
 Once all entities are placed they can be moved - One piece moved per turn only.

-Goal is to achieve 4 in a row, not diagonally, not vertically.
+Goal is to achieve 4 in a row, diagonally or vertically.